 Use a cognitive marketing assistant to understand what the user wants to achieve from the questions they ask, recommend the company’s best practice process, step by step, and suggest the right information at the right time in the process.

 Panellists agreed that AI technologies could deliver freedom for insights organizations to partner with the business to develop a strategy.
-For example, cognitive search is an effective way “to free data from silos and ensure that it contributes to strategy.”
+For example, it was agreed that cognitive search is an effective way “to free data from silos and ensure that it contributes to strategy.”